yonglin-wang/formality-styler/README.md

 A full list of test set output can be found [here](https://docs.google.com/spreadsheets/d/1IAvSQ_EjUZaAXhmhohLXbTaJTUXgigtiuWhpsCKGo7E/edit?usp=sharing) (available to Brandeis accounts only).
 The actual presentation was not recorded, but a recording of myself rehearsing is available [here](https://drive.google.com/file/d/1FVtSmmfepF_tAQNSIuBBQ90phF0vdBa5/view?usp=sharing) (available to Brandeis accounts only).

+# Training Models

+We trained a formality classifier (fasttext model) and two sequence-to-sequence rewrite models (tranformer model trained with fairseq).

+Go to [training/](./training) folder to see a detailed documentation for preprocessing, training, and result analysis.

 # How to Run

 ## Prerequisites
 To save time, you can execute the following three subsections at the same time.
 ### Python Packages